 Tuscany offers the visitor some of the best wine in the world.
-From famous reds like Brunello di Montalcino to light and quaffable white wines like Vernaccia di San Gimignano.
+From famous reds like Chianti and Brunello di Montalcino to light and quaffable white wines like Vernaccia di San Gimignano.
 But which to try first?

 Tuscany produces some of the most important red wines in the world.
 Tradition here is taken seriously, as is proven by the strict laws of classification.
 But it’s also open to change, as the arrival of Super Tuscans in the seventies.
 Above all, what makes Tuscan wine special, is the passion for the winemakers art mixed with literally centuries of experience.

 If you’re looking for a ‘famous’ wine, you won’t be disappointed.
 One of Italy’s most prestigious wines, Brunello di Montalcino, is produced in the hilltop town of Montalcino, in the hills surrounding a lovely town south of Siena.
 This cult wine doesn’t come cheap, but the quality is outstanding.
 It’s a wine made with 100% Sangiovese grapes that with age becomes softer and more harmonic.
 It’s a wine to be enjoyed with food but also on its own.

 Then of course there’s Chianti.
 A wine made famous in poetry and film, with a long history and a revered tradition.
 It’s the best wine to accompany Tuscan food, delicious with everything from meat to soups and cheeses.
 Top quality Chianti Classico is more expensive than the everyday Chianti varieties, but both are known for their quality and excellence.